Background: Accelerated atherosclerosis is widely present in patients with systemic lupus erythematosus.

-Objective.
-The aim of this review is to analyze the relationship between systemic lupus erythematosus and cardiovascular
+Objective: The aim of this review was to analyze the relationship between systemic lupus erythematosus and

-Method.
-We conducted a literature review through PubMed and Cochrane, using key words: SLE, atherosclerosis,
+Methods: We conducted a literature review through PubMed and Cochrane, using keywords: SLE, atherosclerosis,

 atherothrombosis, coronary artery disease, myocardial infarction, prognosis, sex specifics.

-Results.
-Various molecular mechanisms triggered by infection/inflammation are responsible for endothelial dysfunction
+Results: Various molecular mechanisms triggered by infection/inflammation are responsible for endothelial

-and development of atherosclerosis at an earlier age.
-Contributing factor is the cumulative effect of traditional
+dysfunction and the development of atherosclerosis at an earlier age.
+A contributing factor is the cumulative effect

-Conclusion.
-Systemic lupus erythematosus is a major contributor to atherosclerotic and non-atherosclerotic mechanisms
+Conclusion: Systemic lupus erythematosus is a major contributor to atherosclerotic and non-atherosclerotic

-involved in the development of myocardial infarction, which should be taken into account during therapeutic treatment.
+mechanisms involved in the development of myocardial infarction, which should be taken into account during

 therapeutic treatment.
 Although systemic lupus erythematosus per se is a “female” disease, males are at increased